cmichaelcooper/_starbucks/README.md

 ### JS

-In the js folder I have included the main.js file.
+In the js folder there are several js files split out by the content type they are relevant to.